-- Before you enable VPN Server, we recommend you configure Dynamic DNS Service (recommended) or assign a static IP address for your router's WAN port and synchronize your System Time via the internet. - The first time you configure the OpenVPN Server, you may need to Generate a certificate before you enable the VPN Server. - 3.
-Select the Service Type (communication protocol) for OpenVPN Server: UDP, TCP. - 4.
-Enter a VPN Service Port to which a VPN device connects.
-The port number should be between 1024 and 65535. - 5.
+- Before you enable VPN Server, we recommend you configure Dynamic DNS Service (recommended) or assign a static IP address for router's WAN port and synchronize your System Time with Internet. - The first time you configure the OpenVPN Server, you may need to Generate a certificate before you enable the VPN Server. - 3.
+Select the Servive Type (communication protocol) for OpenVPN Server: UDP, TCP. - 4.
+Enter a VPN Service Port to which a VPN device connects, and the port number should be between 1024 and 65535. - 5.
 In the VPN Subnet/Netmask fields, enter the range of IP addresses that can be leased to the device by the OpenVPN server. - 6.
 Select your Client Access type.
-Select Home Network Only if you only want the remote device to access your home network; select Internet and Home Network if you also want the remote device to access the internet through the VPN Server.
+Select Home Network Only if you only want the remote device to access your home network; select Internet and Home Network if you also want the remote device to access Internet through the VPN Server.